rlong6767/chemrisk-ai/data/README.md

 ChemRisk-AI is an industrial AI capstone project focused on chemical process safety.
 It demonstrates how weak supervision, audited engineering logic, and interpretable tabular modeling can help prioritize whether a Resistance Temperature Detector (RTD) is a useful safeguard for an incompatible chemical mixing scenario.

 This project is intentionally framed as decision support, not automated safety approval.
-It shows how machine learning can help organize conservative screening data, surface review cases, and convert chemical pair-level chemical incompatibility information into direction-aware tank/service recommendations.
+It shows how machine learning can help organize conservative screening data, surface review cases, and convert chemical pair-level chemical incompatibility information into direction aware tank/service recommendations.
+In this context, directional awareness means the workflow separately evaluates scenarios such as `A_into_B` and `B_into_A`, because the stored chemical, incoming contaminant, inventory, dilution, mixing, and tank context can change whether an RTD is useful or creditable.

 ![ChemRisk-AI architecture](figures/01_chemrisk_ai_architecture.png)